airladon/FigureOne/docs/tutorials/animation/animation.md

-Animations change diagram elements over time.
+Animations change figure elements over time.

-Each diagram element has its own {@link AnimationManager} (`animations` property) that can coordinate animations for any element.
+Each figure element has its own {@link AnimationManager} (`animations` property) that can coordinate animations for any element.

 An animation is a number of {@link AnimationStep}s in either series or parallel.
 The animation manager provides a way to create these steps, as well as build them into a complete animation.